adamoadamo/adamo-portfolio/content/work/drawing-recline/index.md

 [[resources]]
 src = "1.png"
 [resources.params]
+caption = "Reclining Figure"
+location = "drawing"
-caption = "Walking in a Room, drawing" highlight = "true" alt = "a loose, cursive, line drawing of a person without a face, in a reclined position"
+highlight = "true"
+alt = "a loose, cursive, line drawing of a person without a face, in a reclined position"
 +++